ufs-community/ufs-srweather-app/docs/UsersGuide/source/LAMGrids.rst

 that the grid to be generated covers a domain that (1) does not contain either of the poles and (2) does not cross the -180 deg --> +180 deg discontinuity in longitude near the international date line.
 Instructions for domains that do not have these restrictions will be provided in a future release.

-..
-  COMMENT: Do we have these instructions now?
-Also, would the same process apply to GFDLgrids?

 The steps to add such a grid to the workflow are as follows: